Baptouuuu/Sy/docs/Logger.md

 Sy comes with a simple logger with 4 levels of logs:

-* `debug`: to be used only to traces bugs during development
+* `debug`: to be used only to trace bugs during development
 * `log`: for various events, like the steps during app bootstrap
 * `info`: for more important events
 * `error`: for all errors that can occur in your app